godot-rust/gdnative/README.md

 - [**rpc**](https://github.com/godot-rust/godot-rust/tree/master/examples/rpc) - Simple peer-to-peer networking.
 - [**native-plugin**](https://github.com/godot-rust/godot-rust/tree/master/examples/native-plugin) - Create custom node plugins.

+At startup, the Godot editor tries to load all resources used by the project, including the native library.
+If the latter isn't present, the editor will skip properties or signals associated with the missing native scripts in the scene.
+This causes the scene tree to be non-functional for any sample that relies on properties or signals configured in the editor.
 ### Third-party projects

 To see a list of games and integrations developed on top of godot-rust, have a look at our list of [third-party projects](https://godot-rust.github.io/book/projects.html) in the book.